What is different about CCNEPal?

 What are the plans for 2015?

 Expanding outside the Kathmandu Valley is part of what we do.
-In 2013 the three-week road trip was grueling but fun and I have already started 2014 with three Road Trips.
-I wish to reach as many nurses and doctors outside the Kathmandu Valley as I possibly can.
+In 2013 the three-week road trip was grueling but fun.
+I continued to go outside the KTM valley. for 2015 I certainly will do so….
 It’s easier to make a circuit trip than to make a series of out-and-back excursions, no matter how hot it gets….

 The focus in 2015 will be?

-Working with the people I trained in 2011 and 2013 to build local capacity.
+Working with the people I trained in 2011, 2013 and 2014 to build local capacity.
+I’ve collaborated with The center for Medical Simulation, a Kathmandu-based group that will be an official “International Training Center” via the American Heart Association.
 The best description of the 2011 project is to be found in a 24-minute YouTube video.
 Please watch that to learn more.

 Will you take others in 2014-2015?